OpenSLO/OpenSLO/README.md

 SLOs.
 Platform-specific implementation details are purposefully excluded from the scope of this specification.

-OpenSLO is an open specification-i.e., it is a specification created and controlled, in an open and fair process, by an association or a standardization body intending to achieve interoperability and interchangeability.
+OpenSLO is an open specification i.e., it is a specification created and controlled, in an open and fair process, by an association or a standardization body intending to achieve interoperability and interchangeability.
 An open specification is not controlled by a single company or individual or by a group with discriminatory membership criteria.
 Additionally, this specification is designed to be extended where needed to meet the needs of the implementation.

 Before making a contribute please read our [contribution guideline](https://github.com/OpenSLO/OpenSLO/blob/main/CONTRIBUTING.md).